 I am currently the Deputy Headteacher for Early Years and Primary.

 I first started teaching in mainstream secondary education as a Geography teacher and taught KS3, 4 and 5.
 I then moved into special educational needs as an assistant head of sector working with pupils who have a very diverse range of mental health needs and special educational needs; ASC, ADHD, OCD and other co-occurring needs, before finally moving on to specialise in autism where I was head of a centre for 72 children with autism in KS2, KS3 and KS4.
 Working at Mayfield has given me the opportunity to further develop and use my skills across a range of year groups including Early Years and primary pupils with autism, moderate and severe learning difficulties.
 I consider myself fortunate to be part of a hardworking and dedicated team at Mayfield and for every child our goal being the safety, health, happiness and education of the pupils we teach.

-I am currently the Deputy Head Teacher for Secondary and FE and work predominantly at the HML site.
+I am currently the Interim Deputy Head Teacher for Secondary and FE and work predominantly at the HML site.
 I am responsible for continuing professional development across the school and also making links with the local community.
-I am new to Mayfield, but have been teaching in special education for over 20 years; I have had the pleasure of teaching across all phases and abilities, which has been an exciting challenge.

 I am the Pastoral Manager here at Mayfield school where I have worked for 32 years.
 My work involves supporting parents and carers to achieve the best outcomes for our children and young people.
 I am a Designated Senior Leader (DSL) in Child Protection and on a monthly basis I work alongside professionals within Children’s Social Care including police and health practitioners within the Multi Agency Safeguarding Hub.
 My duties in school include attendance management, 16-19 bursary allowance, pupil premium, Looked after children (LAC) reviews and transition meetings.